cml-classroom/geog4-6300-lab-6-williamhinrichs/Lab-6_regression.md

 However, the heteroskedasticity issue highlights potential limitations with the reliability of standard errors and significance tests.
-Adjustments, such as using robust standard errors or alternative models, could enhance its interpretability and validity.}
+Adjustments, such as using robust standard errors or alternative models, could enhance its interpretability and validity.

 **Disclosure of assistance:** *Besides class materials, what other sources of assistance did you use while completing this lab?
 These can